Cooperation-org/human-credentialing/README.md

 }
 ```

+## Local Development

-## Prerequisites
+### Prerequisites

 Docker: This project requires Docker for local setup.
-If you haven't already installed Docker, you can refer to the official Docker installation guide.
+If you haven't already installed Docker, you can refer to the official Docker installation guide at https://docs.docker.com/.

-## Local Setup

 ### Launch Docker Environment: